LinoyHorvat/JonesExercise/README.md

 <h1>To get the app running locally:</h1>

-1. Clone the the repository.
+1. Clone the repository.
 2. Install the node modules <code>npm install</code>.
-3. Mongodb should run on your machine, visit [MongoDb](https://www.mongodb.com/docs/manual/administration/install-community/) for more information.
+3. MongoDB should run on your machine, visit [MongoDb](https://www.mongodb.com/docs/manual/administration/install-community/) for more information.
 4. add a <code>.env</code> file with the following parameter:
 <code>MONGO_URL=mongodb+srv://YammieOrder:**Password**@yammieorder.42rhweg.mongodb.net/YammieOrder</code>
-And replace the Password to the given password.
+And replace the Password with the given password.
 5. Run the <code>npm start</code>.
-6. The app available at http://localhost:8000.
+6. The app is available at http://localhost:8000.
 7. Access the paths mentioned above by using Postman.